 “Yoga means addition – addition of energy, strength and beauty to body, mind and soul.” – Amit Ray

-Would you like to start doing yoga but don’t have the time to go to a group yoga class?
+Would you like to start doing yoga but don’t have the time to go to group yoga classes?
 Are you looking for a way to relax without breaking the bank?

 Practise yoga at home!
 Yoga is for everyone, after all.